Test for 40 common indoor and outdoor allergens

 Allergies can be mild or severe, seasonal, or year-round, all depending on the frequency and amount of your exposure to the allergens.

 There are two standard ways to test for allergies: a skin prick test or a blood test.
 For a skin prick test, an allergist pricks your skin with allergens in different places to see how you react to each allergen.
-A blood test, also known as a RAST (Radio-Allergo-Sorbent Test), measures the IgE antibody concentrations in your blood.
+One kind of allergy blood test, known as a RAST (Radio-Allergo-Sorbent Test), measures the IgE antibody concentrations in your blood.

 The skin prick test is generally known to be less expensive than a blood sample test, but the expense may depend on your health insurance coverage.
-Skin prick tests can cost between $300–$600, while a blood test can cost up to $1,000.
+Allergy skin tests can cost between $300–$600, while an allergy blood test can cost up to $1,000.

 This indoor & outdoor allergy test kit measures your immunoglobulin E (IgE) reactivity to certain indoor and outdoor allergens.
 This test does not measure your response to foods.
 The immune response associated with these allergens is known to cause cold-like symptoms, such as a runny nose, itchy eyes, cough, or headaches.
 Although reactivity level can’t predict how you will respond to the allergen, this information is a good step toward understanding which allergens may be causing unwanted symptoms, so you can better prepare for the season or make improvements to your home.